flyingmachine/brave-clojure-web/content/10-writing-macros.md

 something more complicated.
 Sorry, friend.
 If you're having a hard time coping with your disappointment, I know of a certain drink that will help.

+Let's break the macro down:

+1. It takes four arguments: `to-validate`, `validations`, `errors-name`, and the rest-arg `then-else`.
+Using `errors-name` like this is a new strategy.
+We want to have access to the errors within the `then-else` statements, but we need to avoid variable capture.
+Giving the macro the name that the errors should be bound to allows us to get around this problem.

+2. The syntax quote abstracts the general form of the let/validate/if pattern we saw above.

+3. We use unquote-splicing to unpack the `if` branches which were packed into the `then-else` rest arg.

+## Some Final Advice

+Macros are really fun tools that allow you to code with fewer inhibitions.
+Using macros, you have a degree of freedom and expressivity that other languages simply don't allow.

+Throughout your Clojure journey you'll probably hear people cautioning you against their use, saying things like "macros are evil" and "you should never use macros."
+Don't listen to these prudes.
+At least, not at first!
+Go out there and have a good time.
+That's the only way you'll learn the situations when it's appropriate to use macros.
+You'll come out the other side knowing how to use macros responsibly.